danielwellman/hexagonal_kata_java/NOTES.md

   interface, and would be written in terms of the domain.
 I am puzzled, but am trying to start here with a PostOffice interface and an SMTPPostOffice implementation for production.
 * The Email - it's a class of values.
 Might that want a deliver(PostOffice) method instead?
+* I switched the end to end test to use a real EmailNotifier but instead use a fake PostOffice, rather than a fake notifier.
+The downside of this is that "email" is now a concept at the edge of the domain -- an adapter is made specifically for e-mail.
+I think I'm OK with this since email is in fact a domain concept of the person, so it makes some sense that email is known inside the domain -- but sending mail requires an adapter.
+We keep this inside the domain language by using "PostOffice" instead of SMTPSender or something - thanks J. B. Rainsberger!

 ## Ideas